szvsw/hatchet-sst/blog.md

 get it to make it into the papers I write, but which is arguably more complex and valuable from a personal skill development perspective.

+## Context

+Buildings account for ~40% of global emissions, mostly via space heating snd cooling.
+My research @ the MIT Sustainable Design Lab (School of Architecture+Planning) is focused on decarbonizing the built environment by developing tools which leverage distributed computing and machine learning to accelerate large-scale bottom up building energy modeling within retrofit planning frameworks used by policymakers, utility operators, real estate portfolio owners, and homeowners.

+As part of that work, I often work on research projects/experiments for myself or colleagues with anywhere from 10e3 to 10e7 building energy simulations, and so have had to develop workflows which can handle operating at the requisite scale.

+> _You are probably immediately wondering what the carbon cost of the research is.
+Across all my the simulations I've invoked, assuming some carbon factors and PUE factors for the AWS us-east-1 data center, I've estimated it to be on the order or 1 month of emissions associated with a typical single family home in New England.
+Definitely not nothing, but definitely small enough that if just one or two additional homes or businesses install a heat pump and do some airsealing that wouldn't have otherwise, it will make the research net carbon negative.
+Could there have been a better use for that carbon spent on compute that might result in even greater carbon leverage?
+Maybe, probably, but this is what I do and work on and enjoy, so for now I just hope for the best._

 ## Development history